tanmoy1999/IoT_Based_NoticeBoard/README.txt

-Connection for i2c to nodemcu
+Connection for I2C Module to nodemcu

 VCC --> 3V or Vin
 GND --> GND